 What form(s) does this medication come in?

 Pro-Lactulose is no longer being manufactured for sale in Canada.
 For brands that may still be available, search under lactulose.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?

+For the treatment of constipation, the usual starting dose is 15 mL to 30 mL once daily.
+This dose may be increased to a maximum of 60 mL once daily.
 Remember that lactulose takes 24 to 48 hours for results in most cases.
 This product should not be used if it has only been a day or two since your last bowel movement.
 Laxatives should not be used for more than one week unless your doctor advises otherwise.
 If you are still bothered by constipation after one week of using this product, call your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.